Zephyr-Goriely/logistic_growth/README.md

 K <- 5.903e+10 #carrying capacity

+### Next I plot the estimate model with ggplot against the true data to see how well the model fits the data

 ggplot(aes(t,N), data = growth_data) +
   geom_function(fun=logistic_fun, colour="red") +
   geom_point()
   scale_y_continuous(trans='log10')

-## Plotting the model on the data to see how well the model fits the data
+## The trend of the model aligns well with the data but finds the starting pouplation size estimate to be too large which causes a lag in the model against the data